eduvpn/eduvpn-common/docs/src/gettingstarted/testing.md

 # Testing
-The Go library right now has tests defined for server interaction and signature verification tests.
+The Go library right now has various tests defined.
+E.g. server interaction, oauth, discovery and signature verification tests.

 To run the test suite, issue the following command in a shell